 |Engine rooms - Dynamos|

-and her keel was laid on March 31st in the Harland and Wolff shipyards in
+Spring of 1909, and her keel was laid on March 31st in the Harland and Wolff

 Three thousand men labored for 2 years to complete the largest man made moving object in the world.
 Each of Titanic's engines were the size of a 3 story house.
 She weighed 66,000 tons and was equivalent in length to four city blocks.
 Her height from bridge to keel was equal to a ten story building.
 Two workers lost their lives in construction accidents during Titanic's building, which was actually a good safety record compared to many others in this era.
 These were days before any occupational safety and heath acts.
 Despite persistent myth and legend, a worker was not sealed up inside Titanic's hull during the building.

 The agreement between the White Star Line and Harland and Wolff stated "she will be built barring no expense."
 Her total cost in 1912 accumulated to approximately 7.5 million dollars.
 (About $400 million to build today.)

 (Below) How Big was Titanic?
 Titanic was slightly larger than the WWII Aircraft Carrier, USS Saratoga.

 But considerably smaller than Royal Caribbean's Oasis of the Seas (4 times smaller)